swolemonkey/OceanView-v2/ml/README.md

 - Load the dataset
 - Train a logistic regression model
 - Evaluate performance (target ROC-AUC ≥ 0.6)
-- Export the model to ONNX format as `gatekeeper_v1.onnx`
+- Export the model to ONNX format as `gatekeeper_active.onnx`

 ### 4. Register Model